-Sadly it was a little overcast when I went, but a sunny day on Rottnest also provides the perfect opportunity for snorkeling with crystal clear waters giving views of fabulous reef, fish, turtles and I’m sure a playful dolphin or 2.
+Sadly it was a little overcast when I went, but a sunny day on Rottnest also provides the perfect opportunity for snorkelling with crystal clear waters giving views of the fabulous reef, fish, turtles and I’m sure a playful dolphin or 2.

-I’m told the best spots for snorkeling are The Basin and Parker Point.
+I’m told the best spots for snorkelling are The Basin and Parker Point.

 But unbelievably it may not be the beaches with their white sand and turquoise lapping waters that Rottnest is actually most famous, and most worth the splurge, for.

 No, this paradise island’s landscape is generally trumped in the tourist stakes by her most famous residents.

 Yep, if you didn’t know already, Rottnest is home a unique colony of marsupials known as Quokkas.

 And no, I’d never heard of them either!